 - only work during school hours - if they're under 13

-- have up to 28 days to get ready for a job
+- have up to a month to get ready for a job

-If there's no-one else to look after your child in the school holidays, tell your personal adviser.
-Ask if your jobseeker's agreement can be changed at these times.
+If there's no-one else to look after your child in the school holidays, tell your work coach.
+Ask if your claimant commitment can be changed at these times.

 If you're a volunteer

-Write down the days and times you volunteer because your personal adviser will ask about this.
+Write down the days and times you volunteer because your work coach will ask about this.
 You can ask for up to 48 hours to get ready for a job interview and a week to start a new job.